 So what would life without the internet actually be like?

 Communication would revert back to REAL talking

-After a shtf event it may be some time before communication via the internet is possible.
+After an SHTF event, it may be some time before communication via the internet is possible.
 If it ever returns at all.
 People would have to talk to other people.
 Bartering would be done face to face.
-Friends would be made in a physical environment opposed to a digital one.
+Friends would be made in a physical environment as opposed to a digital one.
 There would be no hiding behind a screen!
-Even if this wasn’t a shtf event but simply just an entire internet crash we would revert back to our life before the internet (if anyone can remember what that was like?!) letters and phone calls would be the quickest ways to communicate with friends and relatives.
+Even if this wasn’t an SHTF event but simply just an entire internet crash we would revert back to our life before the internet (if anyone can remember what that was like?!) letters and phone calls would be the quickest ways to communicate with friends and relatives.

 The internet may be a great boredom buster but we have other options available to us which would become our entertainment of choice without the internet.
 Books would be read more frequently.
 It has been a long time since I have seen someone read a book!
 Board games and toys would keep children entertained for hours and rather than watching strangers do funny things on YouTube we could actually spend quality time with friends and family and see what they do on a daily basis.